yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

 ## Power BI Template
-A Power BI template [DirectQuery-Dual-Import.pbit](./DirectQuery-Dual-Import.pbit) is present in this folder to demonstrate the difference in Power BI behaviour when using *Import*, *DirectQuery*, and *Dual* storage modes outlined above.
+A Power BI template [Storage Modes.pbit](./Storage%20Modes.pbit) is present in this folder to demonstrate the difference in Power BI behaviour when using *Import*, *DirectQuery*, and *Dual* storage modes outlined above.
 To use the template, simply enter your Databricks SQL Warehouse's **`ServerHostname`** and **`HttpPath`** that correspond to the environment set up in the instructions above.